egnyte/python-egnyte/README.rst

         file_obj.upload(data.replace(b"foo", b"bar"))
         file_obj.add_note("all occurrences of 'foo' replaced by 'bar'!")

-* get a list of files in a subfolders
+* Get a list of files in a subfolders

 .. code-block:: python